itsjfx/csi/README.md

 # Create a temporary environment that will be deleted after use with --tmp
 $ csi genie --ec2 i-01234567890abcdef --port 22 --tmp

+# Create a CloudShell and output the ID to stdout
+$ csi genie --ec2 i-01234567890abcdef --port 22 --output-id
 ```

 ## Roadmap